How will I know if you’re the right therapist for me?

 How much does therapy cost?

-My full fee is $180.00 for a 50 minute session.
+My full fee is $180.00 for a 50 minute individual therapy session and $220.00 for a 75 minute couples therapy session.
 I do offer a limited number of sliding scale spaces for clients with financial constraints.
 These spots are typically reserved for individuals experiencing marginalization/oppression related to identity, for current students, and for individuals in community service professions (community mental health workers, educators and community activists).
 Please inquire further if you would like to learn more.

 What about cancellations?

 Therapy is a commitment and once we have committed to a weekly therapy time, the most important thing is for us both to show up!
 If for any reason, you need to cancel a scheduled appointment I require at least 48 hours notice.
 You will be charged for this time if you miss your appointment without proper notice.
 Obviously, emergency situations do arise and I will work with you to reschedule or provide tele-therapy if possible.
 Similarly, if I ever need to cancel an appointment per illness/injury or emergency situation, I will do my best to provide rescheduling options as well.